 Yellow Bells Care

 These plants may have a showy appearance, but they're not high-maintenance.
-In fact, yellow bellow shrubs are tolerant of drought, heat, and cold.
+In fact, yellow bell shrubs are tolerant of drought, heat, and cold.
 These shrubs are great choices for perennial or rock gardens and can even be grown in pots or as annuals outside of their growing zones.

 The plant's fast growth and thin branches make them susceptible to wind damage, so try to place them in an area where they will be sheltered from high winds.
 Yellow bells are not often bothered by diseases or pests, though scale may affect this shrub.
-Small animals enjoy snacking on the seeds while larger animals, such as deer, have been known to raze the foliage.
+Small animals enjoy snacking on the seeds while larger animals, such as deer, have been known to graze the foliage.

 Because of their fast growth and hardy nature, yellow bells can easily overtake flora outside of their native zone, becoming an invasive, problematic species.
 These plants are considered invasive in Africa, Asia, parts of South America, the Pacific Islands, and Australia.
 While native to North, South, and Central America, these plants have become an invasive species in Florida.